-According to media reports, on Nov.
-19, 1993, an adult female accused Costigan of sexually abusing her, starting when she was nine years old, from 1965 through 1972.
-Costigan denied the accusation.
-At the time of the alleged abuse, Costigan was a close friend of the victim’s father and a Christian Brother teaching at West Philadelphia Catholic High School for Boys in the Philadelphia archdiocese.
+According to media reports, in November 1993, an adult female accused Father Costigan of sexually abusing her multiple times, starting when she was eight years old in 1965 through 1972.
+Father Costigan denied the accusation.
+At the time of the alleged abuse, Father Costigan was a close friend of the victim’s father and a Christian Brother teaching at West Philadelphia Catholic High School for Boys in the Archdiocese of Philadelphia.
 The alleged abuse, which is said to have included rape, continued until she attempted suicide as a sophomore in high school.

-In 1993, the year the victim made her accusation, Bp.
-Rodimer of Paterson changed Costigan’s status to “retired” and re-assigned him as a chaplain to the Felician sisters convent in Mount Arlington, New Jersey, where the nuns ran a youth retreat house next door.
-Costigan retained his priestly faculties.
+That same year, Bishop Rodimer of Paterson changed Father Costigan’s status to “retired” and re-assigned him as a chaplain to the Felician sisters convent in Mount Arlington, NJ, where the nuns ran a youth retreat house next door.
+He was removed from ministry in April 1994.

-From approximately 2002-2004, Costigan lived in Puentenansa, Spain, where he had previously gone on pilgrimage in 1994.
+From approximately 2002 through 2004, Father Costigan lived in Puentenansa, Spain, where he had previously gone on pilgrimage in 1994.
 He later returned to Mount Arlington.
-By this time, the U.S. Conference of Catholic Bishops had adopted the Dallas Charter and Costigan was suspended from ministry in the Diocese of Paterson for the 1993 allegation.

 In 2006, Father Costigan was named auxiliary contract chaplain.
 He worked at the Army’s Redstone Arsenal doing Katrina relief work in Huntsville, AL. despite restricted status in Paterson.